Boundaries after a breakup – what they sound like and why you need them

 The Breakup Workbook | Created by theMRSingLink

 Breakups are hard.
-Setting and honoring boundaries post breakup can be even harder.
+Setting and honoring boundaries after a breakup can be even harder.

-The most crucial part about heartache many fail to see is the scared, lost, and deeply wounded inner child that is screaming out for help – to be seen, heard, and healed.
+The most crucial part about heartache is the scared, lost, and deeply wounded inner child that is screaming out for help – to be seen, heard, and healed.
 And for many following a breakup, there is a continuation of self-betrayal through repetitive patterns that inhibit or prevent true healing.

 The ‘No-Contact’ Rule